 4. How You Pay Is As Important As What You Pay

-Try implementing some of these tips into your holiday shopping and swap out feeling stressed by finances with a sense of joy and peace.
+This year, try implementing some of these tips into your holiday shopping and swap out feeling stressed by finances with a sense of joy and peace.
 Empowerment over your finances is one of the best gifts that you can give yourself, and that feeling doesn’t have to end when the holidays are over!